 The industrial heritage of the Gwent Levels is perhaps best showcased by the Newport Transporter Bridge, which is one of only six operational transporter bridges left worldwide.

-The centre is temporarily closed as it undergoes construction of a new world class visitor centre (scheduled to open in 2023), however, the monument of steel dominates the Newport skyline and can still be admired by passers-by.
+The centre is temporarily closed as it undergoes construction of a new world class visitor centre (scheduled to open in summer 2023), however, the monument of steel dominates the Newport skyline and can still be admired by passers-by.

 Nearby Newport town centre is home to Newport Museum, which features a prehistoric display about the levels.
 See skeletons of an ancient aurochs excavated from the Severn Estuary, as well as a spectacular collection of finds showcasing early human life on the levels up to the Roman period.